weaveworks/weave-gitops/README.md

 6. Run `make tls-files`
 7. Start the in-cluster API replacement job (powered by [http://tilt.dev](tilt.dev)) with `make cluster-dev`
 8. `make` or `make unit-tests` to ensure everything built correctly.
-9. Navigate to https://localhost:9001 in your broswer.
+9. Navigate to https://localhost:9001 in your browser.
 Note the `https`: with TLS enabled `http` will not work.
 The login is `dev` with the password `dev`.